List of England One Day International cricket records: Most career catches

 Caught is one of the nine methods a batsman can be dismissed in cricket.
 The majority of catches are caught in the slips, located behind the batsman, next to the wicket-keeper, on the off side of the field.
 Most slip fielders are top order batsmen.

-Sri Lanka's Mahela Jayawardene holds the record for the most catches in ODIs by a non-wicket-keeper with 218, followed by Ricky Ponting of Australia on 160 and Indian Mohammad Azharuddin with 156.Paul Collingwood is the leading catcher for England.
+Sri Lanka's Mahela Jayawardene holds the record for the most catches in ODIs by a non-wicket-keeper with 218, followed by Ricky Ponting of Australia on 160 and Indian Mohammad Azharuddin with 156.
+Paul Collingwood is the leading catcher for England.

 Most catches in an innings

-South Africa's Jonty Rhodes is the only fielder to have taken five catches in an innings.
-The feat of taking 4 catches in an innings has been achieved by 42 fielders on 44 occasions, with Chris Woakes being the only England fielder to do so.
+England's Harry Brook and South Africa's Jonty Rhodes are the only fielders to have taken five catches in an innings.

 Most catches in a series

 The 2019 Cricket World Cup, which was won by England for the first time, saw the record set for the most catches taken by a non-wicket-keeper in an ODI series.
-Englishman batsman and captain of the England Test team Joe Root took 13 catches in the series as well as scored 556 runs.
+Batsman, and then captain of the England Test team, Joe Root took 13 catches in the series (as well as scoring 556 runs).

 All-round records

 1000 runs and 100 wickets

-A total of 65 players have achieved the double of 1000 runs and 100 wickets in their ODI career.
+70 crciketers have achieved the double of 1000 runs and 100 wickets in their ODI career.